Skip to content

 What India does have

 The AIIMS Forensic Medicine and Toxicology Department in New Delhi and AIIMS Bhopal handle the most complex PMI estimation casework in India.
 The Central Forensic Science Laboratory (CFSL) in Hyderabad, New Delhi, and Kolkata, and the Directorate of Forensic Science Services (DFSS) in Gandhinagar provide forensic anthropology support to state police.
-The NFSU in Gandhinagar has developed a forensic science graduate programme that includes forensic anthropology and taphonomy courses.
+The National Forensic Sciences University (NFSU) in Gandhinagar offers forensic science graduate courses that include forensic anthropology and taphonomy.

 What none of these institutions currently has is systematic empirical data on outdoor human decomposition in Indian climate conditions.
 The published literature from Indian forensic medicine journals (JIAFM, Journal of Forensic and Legal Medicine, Journal of Medicine, Science and the Law) includes case series of decomposed body examinations, but these are individual retrospective case reports rather than controlled prospective decomposition studies.